dzackgarza/Notes/Class_Notes/2016 and Earlier/UndergradCompendium/sections/0400_Linear_Algebra.md

 :::

-:::{.proposition title="Computing a basis for the nullspace"}
+:::{.proposition title="Computing a basis for the kernel"}
+The
 :::

 ### The Inner Product